 Note: Use light pressure on brushed stainless to avoid scratching.

 Don't use loofah on: glass cooktops, polished marble, high-gloss finishes, car paint, eyeglasses, or screens.
-The natural abrasiveness that makes loofah effective on grime can scratch delicate surfaces.
+When you choose sustainable cleaning tools, the natural abrasiveness that makes loofah effective on grime can scratch delicate surfaces.
+Even soft loofah can leave micro-scratches that become visible over time.

 Natural Cleaning Solutions